 “Oh that’s heaps,” Sadek exclaims as she dumps the candle out into a bowl.
 “No wonder you haven’t been able to hear.”

-Doctors also regularly remove ear wax, by the way, using a saline solution, and there are people who swear by those sessions and badly need them to deal with wax buildup.
-All I know is that a candle gently placed into my ear, using only heat, efficiently draws up and upward the wax buildup I didn’t even know I had.
+Doctors also regularly remove ear wax, by the way, using a saline solution, and there are people who swear by those sessions and badly need them to deal with buildup.
+All I know is that a candle gently placed into my ear, using only heat, efficiently draws up and out the wax buildup I didn’t even know I had.
 Painful yes, but nothing invasive.

 I’m no doctor, but I do know I experience the physical benefits and see the wax with my own eyes.
 My aura and energetic field, I can report, feel roughly the same.